 $(CC) $^ -o $@

-expands to the current target, here we could have used $(NAME)
+$@ expands to the current target, here we could have used $(NAME) instead.

-expands to all prerequisites, here we could have used $(OBJS)
+$^ expands to all prerequisites, here we could have used $(OBJS) instead

 # Compiling step